matias-ceau/scripts/docs/scripts/sync-repo.sh.md

-# Sync Repository (sync-repo.sh)
+# Sync Git Repository (sync-repo.sh)

 ---

-A script to synchronize a git repository with its remote counterpart.
+A script to sync a Git repository with fetch, rebase, and handle conflicts.

 ---